hazadus/nuxt-trello-board/README.md

 ## ToDos

-- Exclude checkboxes, star buttons from `tab` traverse (in Firefox, at least).
-- "Add new column" button.
+- 💡 "Add new column" button.
-- Handle task card cloning: change `id`, `createdAt` for cloned cards.
+- 💡 Handle task card cloning: change `id`, `createdAt` for cloned cards.
 See Sortable.js docs on how to do it.
-- Add Stores (local storage).
+- 💡 Add Stores (local storage).

 ## Ideas